|Copyright MARVEL COMICS|

 |Images copyright DC COMICS|

-If memory serves (it gets lazier the older I get), it was on this holiday that I also bought a cheap action figure with bendy rubber arms.
+If memory serves (it gets lazier the older I get), it was on this holiday that I also bought a cheap articulated figure with bendy rubber arms.
 I had the boots from a PEDIGREE CAPTAIN SCARLET action figure with me (having swapped an ACTION MAN for it with a pal some time before), and when I placed them on the cheapo figure (I steadfastly refuse to use the word 'doll'), so tight were they that when I pulled them off, the feet came off with them.
-A couple of nuts and bolts from a small hardware store soon sorted that out, but so annoyed was I with those confounded boots that I threw them from the edge of the pier into the sea.
+A couple of nuts and bolts from a small hardware store soon rectified the problem, but so annoyed was I with those confounded boots that I threw them from the far end of the pier into the sea.
 Sacrilege!
-The boots alone would probably fetch a tidy sum on eBay nowadays.
+The boots alone would probably fetch a tidy sum on ebay nowadays.

 (Before we proceed, I should perhaps allay your horror at the above act by saying I now have two Pedigree CA figures, complete with boots, so I feel that - given what they cost me - I've now repaid my debt to society for my heinous crime.)

-Anyway, returning to Batman, this big 30th Anniversary Special printed a new version of "The ORIGIN Of ROBIN!", plus "HERE COMES ALFRED!", "The MAN BEHIND The RED HOOD!", "The CHALLENGE Of CLAYFACE!", as well as a Robin solo story, "The GAME Of DEATH!"
+Anyway, returning to the Batman, this big 30th Anniversary Special included a new version of "The ORIGIN Of ROBIN!", plus "HERE COMES ALFRED!", "The MAN BEHIND The RED HOOD!", "The CHALLENGE Of CLAY-FACE!", as well as a solo Robin adventure entitled "The GAME Of DEATH!"
 Essentially, most of them were origin tales, although I recall reading in a later issue's letters page that the Alfred story had been traced from the original published comic as proofs were unavailable at the time.
-Quite a few early Batman tales were re-created in this way, including his debut appearance from DETECTIVE COMICS #27, which was even used for the very first ARCHIVE EDITIONS volume of ol' Bats.
+Quite a few early Batman tales were re-created utilising this method, including his debut appearance from DETECTIVE COMICS #27, which was even used for the very first ARCHIVE EDITIONS of ol' Bats.
 I seem to remember that the Red Hood story also received this treatment, but I'm not 100% certain after all this time.